fau-is/IntroCS/Witchcraft/README.md

 We are pleased to inform you that you have been accepted at Hopwarts School of Witchcraft and Wizardry.
 Please find enclosed a list of all necessary books and equipment.
-Term begins on 1 September.
-We await your owl by no later than 31 July.
+The term begins on 1st of September.
+We await your owl by no later than 31st of July.
 Yours sincerely,

 Inmerva McAgonall